-Second is that not all applications can be exchanged to SD card.
+The second is that not all applications can be exchanged for the SD cards.
 This is more often than not for applications that come pre-installed on your phones, for example, Google Chrome, YouTube, Messages, and then some.
 In these cases, the “Move to SD Card” will be turned gray out, and tapping it will do nothing.
 Ultimately, there are a couple of particular phones that can move some portion of an application to the SD card while keeping the lay on internal storage.
 While it doesn’t help very as much as just moving the whole application, each piece tallies.

 Cloud or SD Card?

 How would you folks store things on your phone?
 Do you favor getting phones with massive storage?
 Would you rather get an SD card?
 Do you utilize the Cloud?
 We need to know!
 Converse with us in the remarks about the way you streamline your storage and stay tuned for all the more how-tos on everything Android.